 By the early 1980s, Katherine Paterson had solidified her prestigious place in children's literature.
 In 1978, she won the Newbery Medal for Bridge to Terabithia.
 The following year, The Great Gilly Hopkins won a Newbery Honor, and just two years after that, Jacob Have I Loved won the 1981 Newbery Medal.
 In addition to middle grade novels, Paterson has written picture books and stories for younger children, including the popular Marvin series.
 Her most recent book, Bread and Roses, Too, is a novel inspired by the famous 1912 mill strike in Massachusetts.
 In addition to writing, Paterson says that one of her most important activities is her service on the board of the advocacy group The National Children's Book and Literacy Alliance (NCBLA).

-Congratulations to Katherine Paterson for being named the 2010–2011 National Ambassador for Young People's Literature!
+Katherine Paterson was named the 2010–2011 National Ambassador for Young People's Literature.
 Thanks to Reading Rockets' outreach manager Rachael Walker for these photos from the announcement at the Library of Congress on January 5, 2010.